 Healthy low-carb options for a ketogenic diet include:

 Fish: Many types of fish are carb-free or very low in carbs and contain healthy omega-3 fatty acids.
 Salmon, an extremely healthy fish, has zero carbs.
 Shellfish like oysters and clams have only 3-4 grams of carbs per serving.

 Meat and Poultry: Meat and poultry do not contain any carbs and make up a large proportion of low-carb keto diets.
 In addition, these are rich in high-quality protein and nutrients like iron and vitamin B-12.

-Eggs: Eggs are the most complete protein you can consume.
+Eggs: Eggs are a great source of protein.
 For one, they contain all of the essential amino acids your body needs for muscle building.
-Eggs are a perfect choice for a low-carb diet since they contain less than 1 gram of carbohydrates per egg.
+Eggs are a great choice for a low-carb diet since they contain less than 1 gram of carbohydrates per egg.